 Voice: Your brand voice is part of your permanent identity as a brand.
 It is the way you generally communicate with your audience based on what you stand for and usually, it is consistent over a long period of time.

-Tone of Voice: Brand tone of voice is the way you (or the way you are perceived to) sound while passing across a particular piece of content.
+Tone of Voice: Brand tone of voice is the way you (or the way you are perceived to) sound while passing across a particular piece of content, product or information that involves your brand.

-Brand tone of voice is usually employed in content creation in order to create a specific effect on the audience.
+Brand tone of voice is usually employed in content creation, advertising or product packaging, in order to create a specific effect on the audience.

-Unlike a brand voice that may be well identified across all your content, your brand tone of voice will definitely be influenced by the kind of content you’re creating at a particular time.
+Unlike a brand voice that may be well identified across all your content, your brand tone of voice will definitely be influenced by the kind of content you’re creating at a particular time or specific outcome you want to create.

 The following are steps you can use to identify your brand voice…